Interview with Xavier Prabhu, Founder of PR HUB India.

 Are there specific challenges that are exclusive to your country/region in terms of PR and communications work?

-– In the middle level too there is going to be pressure as people arrive there through quick and often hasty promotions probably ill-equipped to do the best at that level; this has two implications -they are not going to be able to provide the right kind of leadership and training to the new joinees who inturn will be disappointed and leave in droves complicating already a big challenge
+Talent – the first and the biggest will be the scale of the people issue that the industry faces.
+The industry at some level is going to see 300-400% growth which is placing enormous pressure on the HR side of the firms.
+There is acute shortage at the entry level despite new institutions springing up and despite salary levels increasing significantly which is going to worsen over the near future; this is going to drive many firms to sheer desperation and see quality of hiring being the worst impacted.
+In the middle level too there is going to be pressure as people arrive there through quick and often hasty promotions probably ill-equipped to do the best at that level; this has two implications – they are not going to be able to provide the right kind of leadership and training to the new joinees who inturn will be disappointed and leave in droves complicating already a big challenge.

 What sectors provide the most opportunity for business and growth in your country/region?